Board of Commissioners

 The Kent County Board of Commissioners is the chief legislative and policy-making body of Kent County Government.

 Commissioners are elected to 2-year terms from districts that are roughly equal in population.
 A chair and vice-chair are elected at the first meeting of each new year by the Commissioners.
 The chair appoints each Commissioner to one of two standing committees: the Finance and Physical Resources Committee or the Legislative and Human Resources Committee.

-- Board Chair – Mandy Bolter (District 5)
+- Board Chair - Stan Stek (District 6)

-- Board Vice-Chair and Legislative and Human Resources Committee Chair – Stan Stek (District 6)
+- Board Vice-Chair and Finance and Physical Resources Committee Chair - Emily Brieve (District 10)